gwald/Yarexe/README.md

 * siocons_batch_file

-Net Yaroze script must have the last line as: go
 This your siocons auto batch script, only dload, load and go are used, see: https://archive.org/details/net-yaroze-documents/020-1997-userguide/page/206/mode/1up

+The last line of the script must be a single go statement.

 * -v